 Step 12 ) The following image displays different menus.
-I have selected the Document History Tab.
+The following image shows Document History Tab selected.

-Step 13 ) The following image allows you to configure the current tab.
-In the illustration below I have selected the Document History tab.
+Step 13 ) The following image allows you to configure the current tab highlighted.

 Click on the following link Tools Menu File to learn more about the menu.